Compassionate Ohio attorneys working for you

 If your doctor or other medical provider is not being paid, here are some issues to consider:

 - Maximum medical improvement — Have you reached the maximum medical improvement (MMI) for your condition?
 MMI is the stabilization of your medical condition, which means that continued treatment will not improve your physical condition further.
 Workers compensation may not pay for treatment once you have reached your MMI.
-But you may be entitled to other types of payments from workers compensation even after your MMI has been reached
+But you may be entitled to other types of payments from workers compensation even after your MMI has been reached.
+Demonstrating MMI is not always a cut-and-dried step of this process.
+If you believe you have further to recover, and the workers’ compensation office thinks you have recovered to the fullest extent, then you may be compelled to provide evidence or documents defending your position.

 - Self-insured employer — Is your employer self-insured for workers compensation?
 If your employer is self-insured and not paying your bills, you or your attorney may need to contact the Ohio Bureau of Workers Compensation (BWC) for assistance.
 Employers may not self-insure unless they have a minimum of 500 employees in the state and demonstrate significant financial strength.
 But even large companies face financial troubles now and then, or make mistakes.
 The good news is that the BWC requires employers who are self-insured to participate in the Self-Insured Employers’ Guaranty Fund.
 This fund guarantees claims liabilities if the employer cannot pay them.
 You may need to have your doctor or medical bills paid from the Self-Insured Employers’ Guaranty Fund.